 Good question!
 Let me tell you how it all applies to your marketing efforts when you're promoting your band, getting yourself out there and reaching more fans.

 Product: Your music is your product.
-It is what the fans are consuming when they buy your music.
-To booking agents, the product is your live show or style fit with their venue or other bands.
+It's what your die-hard fans want to buy.
+To booking agents, the product is your live show or fit with their venue or other bands.